konikvranik/pyCEC/README.rst

 `libcec <https://github.com/Pulse-Eight/libcec>`__ must be installed [2]_ for this module to work in direct mode.
 Follow the installation instructions for your environment, provided at the link.  ``libcec`` installs Python 3 bindings by default as a system Python module.
-If you are running pyCEC in a `Python virtual environment </getting-started/installation-virtualenv/>`__, make sure it can access the system module, by either symlinking it or using the ``--system-site-packages`` flag.
+If you are running ``pyCEC`` in a *Python virtual environment*, make sure it can access the system module, by either symlinking it or using the ``--system-site-packages`` flag.